 - According to UNESCO Uzbekistan has an adult literacy rate of 99.99%.

 - Uzbekistan is known for its Suzani textiles, ceramic art, silk carpets, and ornate wood carvings.

 In the 1860s the Russian Empire began to colonize the area.
-After the Russian revolution, the Soviets ruled the country until the USSR collapsed and in 1991 Uzbekistan became an independent country for the first time.
+After the Russian Revolution, the Soviets ruled the country until the USSR collapsed and in 1991 Uzbekistan became an independent country for the first time.
+Got all that?

 - Keep a printed copy of your visa.

 - Uzbekistan introduced double and multiple-entry e-visas in 2019.

 When is the Best Time to Visit Uzbekistan?